BlakeUSD/blockonomics-payment/README.md

 git clone https://github.com/BlakeUSD/ecommerce-movies.git
 ```

-- Once the files are on your machine, open the **ecoommerce-movies** folder in [Visual Studio Code](https://code.visualstudio.com/download).
+- Once the files are on your machine, open the **ecommerce-movies** folder in [Visual Studio Code](https://code.visualstudio.com/download).

 ## Deploying